 In addition, the approach you take to building an eCommerce site will have an impact on your expenses over time.
 While WYSIWYG eCommerce platforms such as Shopify and Squarespace are quick to set up and might be cheaper initially, stand-alone eCommerce solutions are usually more affordable in the long term but have a higher upfront cost.

-Corporate websites are designed to serve as marketing tools for the organizations or businesses they represent.
-These sites are useful tools for providing prospective customers with information about the company and its products or services.
+These sites are designed to serve as marketing tools for the organizations or businesses they represent.
+They are useful tools for providing prospective customers with information about the company and its products or services.
 Some popular examples include Pixar, Blab Studio, and Apple.